Enrollment in virtual schools is exploding. Will students stay long term?

 Four charter schools sought approval from the D.C.
 Public Charter School Board to offer virtual learning to students who do not qualify for medical exemptions.
 The board — which oversees the District’s charter sector — approved two of the requests with some restrictions.

 KIPP DC, the city’s largest charter network that educates more than 7,000 students, enrolled 271 preschool, elementary and middle school students in a full-time virtual program this academic year.
 Twenty high schoolers also remained in virtual school.
-The network says it had plans to create a small virtual high school before the pandemic and now expects to have a permanent virtual academy for students of all ages.
+The network says it had plans to create a small virtual high school before the pandemic and is considering a permanent virtual academy for students of all ages in the coming years.

 “The growth has been pretty phenomenal,” said Patricia Brantley, chief executive of the Friendship Public Charter network, a nonprofit charter operator in D.C. that has the virtual academy and more than a dozen other in-person campuses.
 “Families want this as an option.”